On optimizing discrete Morse functions: Gradient paths in lexicographic discrete Morse functions

-For example, any product of chains has the ordered level property when each covering relations is labelled by the coordinate being increased.
-To apply Theorem ~\ref{red_exp}, it will suffice to have the ordered level property on a subposet which includes the two critical cells $\sigma ,\tau $ to be cancelled along with all cells with intermediate Morse function values.
-See [HW] for such an example, namely monoid posets.
+Any product of chains has the ordered zigzag property when each covering relations is labelled by the coordinate being increased.
+To apply Theorem ~\ref{red_exp}, it will suffice to have the ordered zigzag property on a subposet which includes the two critical cells $\sigma ,\tau $ to be cancelled as well as all cells with intermediate Morse function values.
+See [13] for such an application.

-In the next theorem, we will use reduced expressions for permutations to show that certain gradient paths are reversible.
-By convention, we apply adjacent transpositions from left to right.